Out-of-State Drivers Receiving DUI Charges In California

 California Requires That Out-of-State Drivers Know the Laws of California

-Out-of-State Drivers Cannot Qualify for the Restricted License
+Out-of-State Drivers Cannot Qualify For A Restricted License

 If you reside in another state and are convicted in California, you’re not going to be able to get a suspension from California lifted.
 You’re not going to be able to get a restricted license in California because you don’t have a California license.